xlxs4/second-brain/docs/Areas/Julia/ModelingToolkit.jl.md

 [SBMLToolkit.jl](https://docs.sciml.ai/SBMLToolkit/stable/) can be used to import SBML (Systems Biology Markup Language) models into ModelingToolkit and the general SciML ecosystem.
 It uses [SBML.jl](https://github.com/LCSB-BioCore/SBML.jl) which in turn provides a Julia wrapper to [libSBML](https://sbml.org/software/libsbml/).

 ### BioNetGen

+You can use SBMLToolkit — more specifically, the `writeSBML()` export function.

+BioNetGen is for biochemical reaction networks modeling.
+Thus, you can use [ReactionNetworkImporters.jl](https://docs.sciml.ai/ReactionNetworkImporters/stable/).
+You can also use ReactionNetworkImporters.jl to import:
+- networks represented by dense or sparse substrate and product stoichiometric matrices
+- networks represented by dense or sparse complex stoichiometric and incidence matrices

+Notice that you can still use SBMLToolkit.jl, since you can export a model in SBML through BioNetGen (and [COPASI](https://copasi.org/), and [Virtual Cell](https://vcell.org/), etc.).